2023–24 Oklahoma Sooners women's basketball team

 The 2023–24 Oklahoma Sooners women's basketball team represented the University of Oklahoma during the 2023–24 NCAA Division I women's basketball season.
 The Sooners, were led by third-year head coach Jennie Baranczyk and played their home games at the Lloyd Noble Center as members of the Big 12 Conference.

-The season was the last season in the Big 12 Conference for Oklahoma as they joined the SEC on July 1, 2024.
+The Sooners were the Big 12 regular season champions and made it to the NCAA tournament as at-large before losing in the Round of 32.
+This season was the last season in the Big 12 Conference for Oklahoma as they joined the SEC on July 1, 2024.

 Previous season

 The Sooners finished the season 26–7, 14–4 in Big 12 play to win the Big 12 regular season title with Texas.
 As No. 2 seed in the Big 12 women's tournament, the Sooners defeated TCU in the quarterfinals before losing Iowa State in the semifinals.
 They received an at-large bid to the 2023 NCAA tournament as a 5th seed in the Greenville Region 1 where they defeated Portland in the first round before losing to UCLA in the second round.